zamazan4ik/awesome-pgo/article/article.md

 Besides jokes, don't be like Aleksey regarding PGO.
 PGO allows you spend less time with manual program optimization.
 So even if you are a **real** programmer - do not hesitate to use PGO!

+Lessons learned:

+* TODO: write here something about programming (semi-)gods :)
+TODO: insert here a meme with VittorioRomeo and C compiler warning

 ### Lapce and an "interesting" approach to measure performance improvements

-TODO: write here about Lapce way to measure performance: https://github.com/lapce/lapce/discussions/2817#discussioncomment-7674201
+TODO: write here about Lapce's way to measure performance: https://github.com/lapce/lapce/discussions/2817#discussioncomment-7674201

 ### Spamming and LLM

 TODO: someone calls me an LLM! :) So funny: https://gitlab.com/embeddable-common-lisp/ecl/-/issues/725#note_1678404112

+### PGO and AI

+TODO: add my observations about PGO with ChatGPT (3.5), Bard (GeminiAI), Bing (precise mode)
+TODO: insert Gemini results for Clang and Audi A6 profiles :)

 ## PGO tips

-TODO: finish chapter
+TODO: finish the chapter

 ## FAQ